Federal Grant Programs - Financial Aid Office

 - Federal Supplemental Education Opportunity Grant (FSEOG)

 - Federal Work-Study Program (FWS)

-When you apply for financial aid you will receive a Personal Identification Number (PIN) from the U.S. Department of Education.
-This will give you access to your personal information in various U.S. Department of Education systems over the Internet.
-For some applications, it will serve as your electronic signature.
-If you are a dependent student, one of your parents will also need a PIN to sign your online FAFSA.
-Request a PIN at www.pin.ed.gov.
+When you apply for Federal financial aid you will need to create a FSA ID with the U.S. Department of Education.
+The user name and password you create confirms your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
+If you are a dependent student, one of your parents will also need to create a FSA ID to sign your FAFSA.

-You can use your PIN to do the following:
+You can use your FSA ID to do the following:

 - Access, complete, and electronically sign your Free Application for Federal Student Aid (FAFSA) or Renewal FAFSA.

 - View the status and results of your processed FAFSA.

 - Make corrections to your Student Aid Report (SAR).